Regreg War: Division of West and East courts

-Bhre Wirabhumi and Wikramawardhana rivalry
+Bhre Wirabhumi and Wikramawardhana's rivalry

 The Regreg war was incited by Bhre Wirabhumi.
 The real name of Bhre Wirabhumi is unknown.
-His name simply means Bhre (Duke) of Wirabhumi, a province of Majapahit corresponds with Blambangan area in the "eastern hook" of Java.
-According to Pararaton, he is the son of Hayam Wuruk with a concubine, and adopted as a foster son by Bhre Daha (Rajadewi), the wife of Wijayarajasa.
+His name simply means Bhre (Duke) of Wirabhumi, a province of Majapahit that corresponds with the Blambangan area in the "eastern hook" of Java.
+According to Pararaton, he is the son of Hayam Wuruk with a concubine and adopted as a foster son by Bhre Daha (Rajadewi), the wife of Wijayarajasa.
 Later Bhre Wirabhumi would be married to Bhre Lasem sang Alemu, the daughter of Bhre Pajang (Hayam Wuruk's sister).

-According to Nagarakretagama, the wife of Bhre Wirabhumi is Nagarawardhani, the daughter of Bhre Lasem or also known as Indudewi.
+According to Nagarakretagama, the wife of Bhre Wirabhumi is Nagarawardhani, the daughter of Bhre Lasem also known as Indudewi.
 Indudewi is the daughter of Rajadewi and Wijayarajasa.
-The Nagarakretagama is more valid than Pararaton, since it was written during Bhre Wirabhumi life time.
-During the reign of Hayam Wuruk and Wijayarajasa, the relations between the western court of Majapahit and the eastern court is described in somewhat an uneasy coexistence and mutual respect, since Wijayarajasa was Hayam Wuruk's father in-law.
+The Nagarakretagama is more valid than Pararaton since it was written during Bhre Wirabhumi's lifetime.
+During the reign of Hayam Wuruk and Wijayarajasa, the relations between the western court of Majapahit and the eastern court are described as somewhat an uneasy coexistence and mutual respect, since Wijayarajasa was Hayam Wuruk's father-in-law.

-After the death of Hayam Wuruk in 1389, he was succeeded by his nephew and also son in-law, Wikramawardhana.
-In the eastern court, after the death of Wijayarajasa in 1398, he was succeeded by his foster son that also his grand daughter's husband, Bhre Wirabhumi.
+After the death of Hayam Wuruk in 1389, he was succeeded by his nephew and also son-in-law, Wikramawardhana.
+In the eastern court, after the death of Wijayarajasa in 1398, he was succeeded by his foster son that also his granddaughter's husband, Bhre Wirabhumi.
 Wirabhumi would rule the Blambangan kingdom with Lumajang as his capital.
 After the death of Indudewi, the position of Bhre Lasem was awarded to her daughter, Nagarawardhani.
-However Wikramawardhana also bestowed the title of Bhre lasem to his own wife, the queen Kusumawardhani.
+However, Wikramawardhana also bestowed the title of Bhre lasem to his wife, the queen Kusumawardhani.
 That is why in Pararaton there are two Bhre Lasem, Bhre Lasem Sang Halemu (The Fat Bhre Lasem) Bhre Wirabhumi's wife, and Bhre Lasem Sang Ahayu (The Beautiful Bhre Lasem) Wikramawardhana's wife.
-The contest of Bhre Lasem title has created an animosity between eastern and western courts, until 1400 when both Nagarawardhani and Kusumawardhani died.
-Wikramawardhana immediately appointed his daughter in-law as the new Bhre Lasem, the wife of Bhre Tumapel.
+The contest for the Bhre Lasem title has created an animosity between eastern and western courts, until 1400 when both Nagarawardhani and Kusumawardhani died.
+Wikramawardhana immediately appointed his daughter-in-law as the new Bhre Lasem, the wife of Bhre Tumapel.